LED74/led74.github.io/_posts/2019-08-31-function-var-callback.md

 	TestVaule = "Local";
 }
 document.write(TestValue);
-// the answer is : Global
+// the answer is : Local
 ```

 **Function as a value** <br>